SenseTecnic/wotkit-docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Smartstreets Documentation
+Welcome to the Smartstreets Hub WoTKit Documentation
 ===========================

 The WoTKit is a web-centric toolkit that helps organizations manage sensors and actuators to collect, aggregate, store and process sensor data and react to changes in the physical and virtual world.